Shivam0712/Content_Retrieval_System/README.md

 But beyond, text classification and applications by big giants like Google, Natural Language Models and Sentence encoding hold immense potential to impact/increase the efficiency of business processes in medium and small size companies, specifically startups.

 In this project, I have demonstrated how the sentence encoding has helped to develop a system for 'Automatic Job Description Filler' for a job aggregator platform in India.

+## Problem Description:

+The company collects 'Job Descriptions' from employers, clean and process it, and finally post it on their website, from where the users can access these job vacancies.

+One of the most time consuming and labor-intensive task in this process is to clean and process these job descriptions written by employer.

+Currently, this process is done manually, where 6 to 8 people spend 8 hours a day.
+They clean these inputs, break them into sentences, finding similar sentences from previous published JD's, and finally compile it to make the publishable job description.

+Input Image
+Output Image

+We want to develop a system to automate all steps before compilation.
+Thus, the system should be capable of cleaning the input, forming sentences, extracting similar sentences from the repository, and provide all this information to the admin for final check and compilation.